withastro/astro/.changeset/shaggy-onions-try.md

 'astro': patch
 ---

-Fixed an issue where 500.astro did not render when the middleware threw an error.
+Fix an issue where `500.astro` did not render when the middleware threw an error.